andrew/ultimate-awesome/README.md

 - [awesome-cell-cell-communication](https://github.com/multitalk/awesome-cell-cell-communication) - Collection of computational tools for cell-cell communication inference for single-cell and spatially resolved omics.
 - [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
-- [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
 - [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.